Dijajana/english-for-designers/04-experience/index.md

 # Diana Štěpničková

-I am Diana, illustrator, graphic designer and mediocre ukulele player based in Kutná Hora.
+I am Diana,

+graphic designer, illustrator and mediocre ukulele player based in Kutná Hora.

+With my front-end developer husband and our 1 year old son we live in the beautiful historical city of Kutná Hora right next to a river and a deciduous forest.

+I have working experience in illustration, web design, print design and visual identity.

 ## Experience

-### Graphic designer at Bar 22
-*since 2020*

-- Design consultant.
-Social media content and print design creator at Kutná Hora's famous Bar 22.
-- www.facebook.com/bar22kh/

-### Freelance graphic designer
-Latest projects:
+### Latest Projects

 **Bollywood festival**
 Visual identity for „Festival indických filmů“,including illustrations, posters, social media content and webdesign.
-- www.bollywood.cz

-*Poster currently competing in - "The most beautiful festival poster" contest at Festival Identity forum 2021*
+- Poster currently competing in - "The most beautiful festival poster" contest at Festival Identity forum 2021*

-*Visual identity nominated for the National student design award 2021*
+- Visual identity nominated for the National student design award 2021*

 **Shoptet premium**
 Visual identity for Shoptet premium and landing page design.
-- www.shoptetpremium.com

 **Shoptet**
 Creating an ilustrations system, color palette, website design and office murals for Shoptet.
-- www.shoptet.cz

 **Koli**
-Packaging and marketing strategy - Winning rebrand proposal
+Winning rebrand proposal for Koli.
+Including new soda packaging and marketing strategy.
-- www.dribbble.com/shots/10751897-Koli

-### Graphic studio member
+### Graphic designer
-*2015 - 2017*

-Lepor s.r.o. - worked on prepress, printing and graphic design
+**Bar 22**
+*2020-present*

+Designing social media content, print_related materials and merchandise at Kutná Hora's famous Bar 22.

+**Lepor studio**
+*2015-2017*

+Graphic studio member in Lepor‘s DTP department.
+Worked with clients on daily basis.
+Production work, prepress and printing.

 ## Education

 **BcA in Graphic design**
+VŠKK in Prague
-College of creative communication
+University of creative Comunication
 * *2022*

+**Certification**
+Graphic design
+Adobe Photoshop
-**Requalification course** at Graphic designing, Adobe photoshop, Adobe Illustrator and InDesign.
+Illustrator and InDesign.
 Authorizing body : Ministry of education, youth and sports *2014*